This course is in three parts.

 and we do it all with context and historical perspective.

 You will find out about asset forfeiture was developed in 8th Century England, how measures against capital flight were created in 18th Century France – and see how much of what we imagine is recent has a long history - both to deal with chaos caused by trade in shares in companies.
+And you will find out about London's first Financial Crime Kingpin and how legislation was passed with him as a specific target.

 You will learn the origins of trust law and why it is a cross-cultural phænomenon.